 If success were easy, everyone would have it.
-There may be barriers you are unaware of that may be hurting your product sales and ultimately your business success.
+There may be barriers you are unaware of that hurt your product sales and bad packaging design is one of them.

 Being ignored on the shelf

 Most consumers shop on autopilot.
 Very few people come to a store looking for new products to try.
 Most scan the shelves only for what is familiar and buy the brand they know.
 A product only has a few seconds to make an impression.
 Imagine a consumer racing to the store on a rainy day.
 They may just need toothpaste; they will most likely go with the first brand they recognize, ignoring any other choices.
 This is where great packaging steps in.
 Creative and eye-catching packaging raises the visibility of a new product.
 According to Brand Packaging Magazine “Consumers frequently make purchasing decisions in the store…a majority (64 percent) of consumers will sometimes buy a product off the shelf without researching it first.
 Despite the smartphone revolution, most consumers (72 percent) still rarely use a mobile device to research a product while shopping.”
 Products making their debut need to make a strong impression on the shelf.

 A product should always state its intention.
 If a consumer has to guess if the product is meant for them, it will perish on the shelf.
 Given the short attention span of the average consumer, product packaging must clearly illustrate what makes it unique and target a specific audience.
 If you are targeting, a super health conscious consumer with your pistachio gluten-free vegan cookies, then you want to be sure the label feels clean and healthy and highlights stamps such as gluten-free, vegan, non-gmo, and organic.
 Create a product that does one thing great or targets niche rather than be of the multi-purpose variety.

 Cannibalization from the parent brand